 Today is the last day of my 5-part meal plan, and it’s a good one!
 I love this curried cauliflower soup!
 It’s so darn simple to make and it’s so delicious with the curry spices.
 There’s a little kick from the cayenne and some brightness from the lemon.
 The ingredient list is short, so this is definitely a recipe that’s bound for the regular meal rotation… and it came about so unexpectedly.

 See, I started the this meal plan series last week with a set amount of groceries and ideas for 5 meals, each meal using the ingredients from the day before.
 For this fifth meal, I was going to make a big frittata that would use up any bits of random veggies I had left.
 A frittata is a great use-it-all-up kitchen sink sort of meal… and a natural last-day recipe strategy.

 That was a nice concept in theory, until I looked in the fridge and saw… not much.
 I used pretty much all of my remaining green veggies for Day 4’s pasta, but there in the back of the fridge was a big hunk of forgotten cauliflower… and the last bit of that yummy kale pepita pesto sauce.
-At first, I thought of making my go-to roasted cauliflower soup, but then I got really excited to change things up and make this creamy curried cauliflower soup instead.
+At first, I thought of making my go-to roasted cauliflower soup, but then I got really excited to change things up.
+Using the same steps I do in that soup (roasting and blending the cauliflower), I made this creamy curried cauliflower soup instead.

 Not only is this soup a new favorite, but I get no greater joy than when a meal idea comes up, seemingly out of the blue, which uses the “nothing” in my fridge and STILL doesn’t require another trip to the store (bonus: the naan was in my freezer!).
 It’s recipes like this that make me excited to cook with less more often. 🙂